Sampling as Bandits: Evaluation-Efficient Design for Black-Box Densities: Empirical Assessment

 \subsection{Benchmark Densities}

-We consider three benchmark densities.
-The first density is a simple unimodal Gaussian density.
-The second density is a bimodal exponential-family density illustrating a challenging scenario that involves multiple modes and benefits from efficient exploration of the domain.
-The last density is a banana-shaped density illustrating another challenging scenario that involves a complex tail probability.
-All the densities are defined in the following form proposed in \cite{Jarvenpaa2021}:
+We evaluate BIS on three bivariate benchmark densities, each designed to pose a distinct challenge.
+The first is a simple unimodal Gaussian density.
+The second is a bimodal density, representing a scenario with multiple modes that requires efficient domain exploration.
+The third is a banana-shaped density, illustrating a case with complex tail-probability geometries.
+All the three densities are defined in the following form proposed in \cite{Jarvenpaa2021}: